Enhancing local energy generation and security

 The BioEn R&D Facility in Elmira is a Waterloo Region solution to a global problem.
 Currently, this facility generates 3MW of renewable electricity from organic waste.
 When the facility transitions to renewable natural gas production in the next few years, it will save close to 16,000 tonnes of GHG emission / year.

 The United Nations calls District Energy our secret weapon to tackling climate change.
 It’s also good for our local economy.
-We reviewed 12 sites across Waterloo Region, before conducting a District Energy pre-feasibility study in Kitchener’s Innovation District.
+After reviewing 12 sites across Waterloo Region, a working group was established to oversee a District Energy pre-feasibility study in Kitchener’s Innovation District.
+Building on those results the City of Kitchener is now on the case and exploring the project in more detail.
 It’s a rare opportunity to plan for what is essentially a whole new downtown.
 Let’s power it by local sustainable energy.
 You can read more about it here

 Ground Mount Solar Mapping